-The Clark County Seat is located in Marshall (prior county seats was Aurora from 1818-1823, Darwin (Name changed from McClure’s Bluff) from1823-1838) also, the county government website is www.clarkcountyil.org .
+The County Seat is located in Marshall (prior county seats was Aurora from 1818-1823, Darwin (Name changed from McClure’s Bluff) from1823-1838) also, the county government website is www.clarkcountyil.org .

-Areas bordering to Clark County are Edgar County (north), Vigo County, Indiana (northeast), Sullivan County, Indiana (southeast), Crawford County (south), Jasper County (southwest), Cumberland County (west), Coles County (northwest)
+Bordering Counties are Edgar County (north), Vigo County, Indiana (northeast), Sullivan County, Indiana (southeast), Crawford County (south), Jasper County (southwest), Cumberland County (west), Coles County (northwest)

 Clark County vital records can be found at the Illinois Department of Public Health has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Illinois for current fees and application process.

 You can search online for Clark County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Illinois Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Applications to mail.

 What Clark County, IL census records are available?

 There are many types of census records for Clark County guide you in researching your family tree.
 Federal Population Schedules are available for 1820, 1830, 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.